lcccodes/lcccodes/README.md

-<h1>Hi, I'm Shannon, an IT and data professional and research assistant
+Hi, I'm Shannon, an IT and data professional and research assistant

 <h2>Information Technology Projects:</h2>